Jana-Marie/USB-PD-Firmware/README.md

     $ dfu-util -a 0 -s 0x08000000:leave -D build/pd-buddy-firmware.bin

+If this fails with a message like "dfu-util: Cannot open DFU device 0483:df11", it's likely that you don't have permissions to write to the device.
+Try running dfu-util as root if this is the case.

 If applicable, don't forget to set the switch back to normal mode (or remove the solder blob) after unplugging the device.